cronologic-de/ug_timetaggermodule/source/hardware.rst

     with regards to signaling levels and jitter.

     This must be synchronous to the clock of the PCIe host connected to the module.
-It can be taken directly from the clock of a PCIe-CEM connector.
+It can be taken directly from the clock of a PCIe_CEM connector.

     100 nF decoupling capacitors should be placed in series of this signal to implement AC coupling.